chasewalker26/adversarial-attack-detection/README.md

-# Adversarial Attack Detection via Attributions
+# Adversarial Attack Detection via Attributions (PyTorch)
 The implementation of our MILCOM 2023 paper - "Advesarial Pixel and Patch Detection Using Attribution Analysis"

 Example usage to train an IDG Linf attack detector